 After they brought it home, Ky stashed it in his cave so he wouldn’t have to smell it.
 Then, they found out with disappointment that it was illegal to buy and sell ambergris in the U.S.—so they contacted two companies in New Zealand and France.
 The company in France requested a sample, and Ky sent some.
 A couple weeks later, they received an email that Google translated to “We do not want your rotten ambergris.”

-Ky supports his globe-trotting endeavor and ship maintenance and repairs by selling some of his beachcombing finds.
+Ky supports his globe-trotting endeavor and ship maintenance and repairs by selling some of his beachcombing finds through live sales on Facebook.
 Though he finds rare sea glass and valuable treasures constantly, it is difficult to ship from the Caribbean to other parts of the world, as it is unreliable and expensive.
 So, instead, Ky convinces friends and family to visit him and stay on his boat.
 When they return home, he gives them sea glass to take back to his parents’ house.
 He has amassed a huge sea glass collection, and he and his mom began selling his finds online.